neosam/my-bevy-test/README.md

 ### wasm-bindgen version conflict
 The wasm-bindgen-cli must exactly match the wasm-bindgen crate which was used to compile the project.
-If you get an error message which you need to reinstall wasm-bindgen-cli with the version it wants.
+If you get such a version conflict error message, then you need to reinstall wasm-bindgen-cli with the version it wants.

 ```
 cargo install -f wasn-bindgen-cli --version whatever.it.wants